 - Coach travel expenses for competitions, split between attending athletes.

 - Coaching days outside of the program that you selected.

 Where do the fees go?

 Fernie Freestyle is a Volunteer run organization.
 The fees that you pay cover the costs of coaching, renting facilities, purchasing and renting equipment to support our training.
-Examples include: cat time at Fernie Alpine Resort, bamboo, fencing, shovels, racks, video equipment.
+Examples include: snowcat time at Fernie Alpine Resort for grooming and shaping courses, bamboo, fencing, shovels, racks, video equipment, etc.

 What is your cancellation policy?

-What is a CFSA Membership and how do I get it?
+What is a Freestyle Canada (FC)/Freestyle BC (FBC) Membership // Canada Snowboard (CS)/BC Snowboard (BCS) Membership and how do I get it?

-The Canadian Freestyle Ski Association (CFSA) sanctions and insures Fernie Freestyle Ski Club and all members of the Club must be CFSA members.
-You can easily sign up on-line, click here to access the form.
-You will need a minimum of CanFree 1/2; this covers training and competition at regional events.
-Athletes competing at Provincial events and higher, athletes need a CanFree 3 license.
-Insurance can be upgraded during the season, if you are unsure about what level of competition your athlete will attend.
-You can also buy a cheaper ‘Try Freestyle’ membership if you are only doing a day or two to see how you like the program.
+You can easily sign up online for Freestyle Canada/Freestyle BC, click here to access the form.
+You will need a minimum of Club Level; this covers training and competition at regional events.
+Athletes competing at Provincial events and higher, also need a Provincial license.
+Membership can be upgraded during the season, if you are unsure about what level of competition your athlete will attend.